In-For-Disaster-Analytics/GordonWells/docs/data-discovery/index.md

   - toc
 ---
 # Subsidence Data Management and Analytics Services
+The creation of a centralized storage allocation with API access to streamline data federation between cataloged subsidence data collections and registered data from other sources.
+The data collection services will focus on making subsidence data collections discoverable with the goal of providing informational resources for various evaluations and decisions made by potential end-users.
+The design for prototype services will consider an architecture that enables data ingest and storage with metadata and data formatting guidelines.

 **Getting Started with SUBSIDE Data Discovery**
 The Data Discovery service provides searchable access to subsidence-related datasets for Texas and the Gulf Coast region.
 You can:
 - Search by location, date range, or keyword